 Q: How can Teamsters Canada help me and my family?

 Teamsters Canada believes in supporting and helping our members beyond the workplace.
 We know our members face challenging issues that can’t be ignored – financial struggles, family emergencies, accidents, illness, etc. Teamsters Canada can help with all matters that impact your work status.

 We have many resources to support our members through difficult times and to help them reach their goals.
 Your steward, your Union representative and Teamsters Canada can help you.

 - Scholarship funds to help our members.

-- Scholarship funds for your children and grandchildren.
+- Scholarship funds for your children or financial dependents.

 - Fundraising for a worthwhile cause.

 - Community involvement and events.

 - Access to organizations that help people in need.